Younesschaffek/Younesschaffek/README.md

-i know the thinking for the people that will me something bad i had created a account of circle ci and i hade maked a drone for hamidi and a robot for me I had create a robot for quatar and i had with mourad to him flaying
+i know the thinking for the people that will me something bad i had created a account of circle ci and i hade maked a drone for hamidi and a robot for me I had create a robot for quatar and i had with mourad to him flaying i will to create a lot of robot for elon mask in quatar